 ADDITIONAL INFORMATION AND FREE EVENT PACKS

 - Visiting your local health centre to hand out information

 - Dressing in red for a day at your workplace or school

 - Hosting a Big Red BBQ or red themed dinner party

-For additional information about Kidney Health Week or to order a free Event Pack, email our Events Team at email@example.com or click here to order online> You may also call call 03 9674 4300 or download our posters and postcards by links at bottom of this page.
+For additional information about Kidney Health Awareness Week or to order a free Event Pack, email our Events Team at firstname.lastname@example.org, click here to order online> or simply call 03 9674 4300.
+Download our posters and postcards via links at bottom of this page.

 Be sure to check our website – or connect with us on Facebook or Twitter - to keep up-to-date with latest news.